cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

 ## Advanced Usage

 ### Checking if a Directory Contains Elements
-Sometimes we want to know whether or not a directory contains any of a specific element.
-We can use the `ContainsAny` family of functions, which return a `bool` indicating whether or not the CakeDir object contains at least one of the desired element.
-We can check for items, files, files with filter, or subdirectories.
+To check if a directory contains any items, files, or subdirectories, we can use the `ContainsAny` family of functions, which all return a `bool` that is true if the directory contains at least one element, false otherwise.
+We can also use a filtered version when checking for files.

 === "C++"